 Small research projects: CLOSED

 Competitions happen as funding is available.
 Funding for development projects is typically $10,000-$25,000 for not more than one year.
 The next opportunity is expected in Fall 2019.

-National competitions: OPEN
+National competitions: CLOSED

 The National Sea Grant Office periodically requests proposals for research and outreach projects in topics of regional and national importance.
 Past competitions have focused on aquatic invasive species and aquaculture.
 Topics for future competitions will vary.

 Find additional opportunities for faculty and graduate students on our Fellowships & Scholarships page.

 - Aquaculture funding opportunities available

 - IISG expands funding on ‘Persistent Organic Pollutants on Microplastics’ research

 - IISG will fund Lake Michigan research: Submit your preproposal